kjmadscience/voltdb-aggdemo/README.md

 # Running the code

+The code lives in the 'jars' directory and is called voltdb-aggdemo-client.jar

-It talkes the following parameters:
+It takes the following parameters:

 |Name|Meaning|Example Value|
 |-|-|-|